Web Key IT’s 16 Steps

 What is it?

 By listening with a screen reader to everything in ‘read all’ mode, you’ll be able to hear all the content available to the assistive technology.
-This is a great to ensure all informative content is read and in a meaning sequence.
+This is great to ensure all informative content is read and in a meaningful sequence.

 Who does it effect?